TZstatsADS/spring-2022-prj3-group6/data/README.md

 ### Data folder
+Please place the images in this folder, within a subfolder called "images".

 The data directory contains data used in the analysis.
 This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
 Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.